logbyjungle/ReverendTranslated/README.md

 2. the requests arent handled in parallel due to selenium's limitations, this means that the entire way the project work will have to be revolutionized
 3. there might be a bunch of issues with the translation, since the project is made for everyone it is right that those who find errors in the translation and want to fix the issue must be able to do so

-> [!NOTE] TODO:
+> ***TODO***
 > add a loading page
 > add a check to see if the source or translation is less than 500 characters(it failed)
 > make gunicorn print requests
 > add logs

-> [!CAUTION] Important Notice
-> This repository is open-source under the GPL 3.0 license, but that applies **only to the code**.
+*This repository is open-source under the GPL 3.0 license, but that applies **only to the code**.
-> The translated text of *Reverend Insanity* included or produced by this project is **unauthorized and copyrighted** by the original author and publisher.
+The translated text of *Reverend Insanity* included or produced by this project is **unauthorized and copyrighted** by the original author and publisher.
-> This project **does not grant permission** to redistribute or commercialize these translations.
+This project **does not grant permission** to redistribute or commercialize these translations.*